slaing77/slaing77/README.md

 ## Hi there 👋 I'm Sareenah and I'm happy you've made it to my github!
-I'm an analyst, copy writer and visual artist who is passionate about data driven story telling.
+I'm an analyst, financial auditor, copy writer and visual artist who is passionate about data driven story telling.
 I strive to use or create clear and emotive visuals to deliver data in a contextual environment.

-#### Ad Copy and Content - Social Media Job Postings [Job Board](https://tarotguide.my.canva.site/jobboard)
+#### Ad Copy and Content - Social Media Job Postings [Job Board](https://www.canva.com/design/DAFxXqds6yY/YuPwCIQpSDYL6YM4ZTXJHg/view?utm_content=DAFxXqds6yY&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=he7e12be604)
 #### Story Telling in 60 seconds, or less [Video intoductions to the Major's of Tarot](https://www.tiktok.com/@reenahlaing)
 #### A selection of Interactive Dashboard's based on my EDA's